The Management Team

 Ian is the director of The Schumacher Institute for Sustainable Systems.

-His first degree was in Mathematics with Physic and then obtained an MSc in Operational Research and an MSc in Responsibility & Business Practice.
+His first degree was in Mathematics with Physics and then obtained an MSc in Operational Research and an MSc in Responsibility & Business Practice.
 He started his career at the Building Research Establishment before heading up strategic forecasting for a large American multinational company.
 He then co-founded a successful software company, which was sold in 2000.
 Since then he has pursued interests in applying systems sciences to problems in environmental and social justice.
 He was president of the UK Systems Society from 2005-2008 and is a member of the System Dynamics Society, the Operational Research Society and the Society of Professional Economists, also a Fellow of the Royal Society of Arts.

 Core Team, Research Fellow